 I like all holidays.
 Any day you get off from work, or during which people get together to celebrate, or when you get (or give) gifts?
 In my book, that’s a good day.
 Some days are more special than others, though.

-When I was a child, nearly every house in the neighborhood sported pastel lights of red, yellow, green, blue and orange, either as decoration outside or via a candle or two in the windows.
+When I was a child, nearly every house in the neighborhood sported red, yellow, green, blue and orange pastel lights, either as decoration outside or via a candle or two in the windows.
 The streets were bathed in an embracing warmth, a welcoming glow.
 Nowadays, the lights of choice are mostly cold; icicles and clear starbursts.
 I guess a lot of folks like them – otherwise, why would they have them? - but all they do for me is make the night streets too much like daytime.
 Those bright white lights don’t do anything but remind me of how cold it is in winter.
 The colorful lights of my childhood made me feel warm, even during the meanest of snowstorms.

+The music is omnipresent now.
+Don’t get me wrong.
 I love Christmas music.
 I always have.
 I always looked forward to it beginning, sporadically, after Thanksgiving, and then building bit by bit until there was an entire glorious day and night of it from Christmas Eve through to Christmas Night.
 It played on the radio all day, but only all day on Christmas and most of the day before.
 In the morning, while opening presents with my Mom and Dad, we played the two or three vinyl Christmas records we had at home.
 It was special.

 (My job, as good as it is, doesn’t help matters.
 I’m a voice-over guy, and I also do production work, but my actual job title is “Music Director”.
 Therefore, in the course of my duties, I sometimes have to use holiday music for background in pieces I complete for clients during September and October.
 I try to remain detached while doing so, but...)